-The gain on sale of assets, net for the year ended December 31, 2020 as compared to a loss on sale of assets in 2019 is primarily due to a \$42 million impairment of non-strategic assets incurred during 2019.
+2021 compared to 2020

+Special charges, net \$ 159

+(Gain) loss on sale of assets, net 112

+\$ 271

 For more information, see Note 15 to the accompanying consolidated financial statements contained in "Part II.
 Item 8.
 Financial Statements and Supplementary Data."

 Interest expense, net.
-Net interest expense increased by \$51 million in 2020 from 2019 primarily due to an increase in weighted average debt outstanding of approximately \$5.3 billion primarily as a result of the issuance of notes in 2020 and 2019 for general corporate purposes including stock buybacks and debt repayments offset by a decrease in weighted average interest rates.
+Net interest expense increased by \$189 million in 2021 from 2020 primarily due to an increase in weighted average debt outstanding of approximately \$7.1 billion primarily as a result of the issuance of notes in 2020 and 2021 for general corporate purposes including stock buybacks and debt repayments offset by a decrease in weighted average interest rates.